MUNICIPAL WASTE GENERATION PER UNIT OF GDP

 Main regulatory references and objectives

-The National Waste Prevention Program, established under Article 180, paragraph 1-bis of Legislative Decree No. 152/2006 and issued by the Ministry of Environment and Energy Security (MASE) with a directive decree on October 7, 2013, identifies municipal waste generation per unit of GDP as one of the monitored parameters for assessing the effectiveness of implemented measures.
-A target was set for a 5% reduction, compared to 2010 levels, to be achieved by 2020.
+The National Waste Prevention Programme, provided for by Article 180, paragraph 1-bis, of Legislative Decree No. 152/2006 and issued by MASE through the Directorial Decree of 7 October 2013, identifies municipal waste generation per unit of GDP as one of the parameters to be monitored for assessing the effectiveness of the measures undertaken.
+For this parameter, a reduction target of 5%, measured against 2010 values, was set to be achieved by 2020.

 DPSIR